HMS Westminster (F237): 2001–2010

-2011–present
+2011–2022

 In March 2011, Westminster took part in Operation Ellamy, the British role in the coalition action during the 2011 Libyan civil war by enforcing a naval blockade.
 She took part in Exercise Saxon Warrior in the Western Approaches with the US aircraft carrier George H.W.
 Bush in May 2011, culminating in a so-called 'Thursday War'.

 On 23 January 2012, Westminster departed Portsmouth to reinforce the British guided-missile destroyer Daring that was also underway for the Persian Gulf to relieve the frigate Argyll.

 Whilst in the Persian Gulf she made a port call in Dubai where one of her sailors (Leading Seaman Timothy Andrew MacColl, 27, from Gosport in Hampshire) disappeared, prompting a bilateral search between the Royal Navy and local authorities.
 He was declared dead by the Royal Navy in May 2014.

 In early 2013, she was part of the multi-national Exercise Joint Warrior, practising amphibious operations off the coast of Scotland.
 In September she was part of the COUGAR 13 task group, for a series of joint exercises in the Mediterranean and Persian Gulf.
 She visited Gibraltar on the way to the Middle East.
 This came amidst growing tensions between Spain and Britain over the status of Gibraltar; however the British Government described the visit as 'routine'.
 In September 2013, she practised anti-submarine drills with the Italian Navy's Sauro-class submarine Salvatore Pelosi and the Durand de la Penne-class destroyer Francesco Mimbelli.
 In the Gulf of Oman, Westminster conducted anti-submarine drills against USS Dallas.
 In October 2013, she exercised with the Indian Navy off Goa.

 On 8 September 2014, she docked at East India Dock, by Canary Wharf, in London.
-In November 2014, Westminster entered extended refit in Portsmouth; she returned to sea in January 2017 with a new principal weapon system, Sea Ceptor, in place of Seawolf, Radar Type 997 (better known as Artisan) and numerous modifications and alterations to her accommodation and working spaces.
+In November 2014, Westminster entered extended refit in Portsmouth; she returned to sea in January 2017 with a new principal weapon system, Sea Ceptor, in place of Seawolf, Radar Type 997 and numerous modifications and alterations to her accommodation and working spaces.

 Westminster, in company with Iron Duke sailed with USS George H.W.
 Bush again, as in 2011, by taking part in Exercise Saxon Warrior off Scotland.

 During December 2018 on a tour of the Baltic Sea, Westminster experienced problems with her propulsion and engines while visiting the port of Gdynia, curtailing other port visits in the region.

 In July 2020, she took part in NATO exercise Dynamic Mongoose.